Antoine-Alexandre/DecodeTech/content/post/We the Internet.md

 authors = [
     "Benoit",
 ]
-title = "'We, the Internet': a new model for Internet governance" date = "2022-09-08" description = "" tags = [ "Trust", "Governance",
+title = "'We, the Internet', a new model for Internet governance" date = "2022-09-08" description = "" tags = [ "Trust", "Governance",